 Father’s Day Baseball Handprint Craft

-I always have such a hard time coming up with presents for men, and Father’s Day is no exception!
+I always have a hard time coming up with presents for dads, and Father’s Day is no exception!
 I want to do crafts with the kids that will appeal to the majority of dads while also being appropriate to give to single moms or other male relatives.

-This baseball handprint craft would be the perfect accompaniment to a handmade card!
+This baseball handprint craft is simple, fun, and makes the perfect accompaniment to a handmade card!

 - Baseballs (one for each child)